utlib/collections-uoft/docs/metadata_template_instructions.md

-# Using the Collections U of T Metadata Spreadsheet Template
+# Collections U of T Metadata

 ## About This Page